Asher P. Nichols

-Asher P. Nichols (1815 – May 30, 1880) was an American lawyer and politician.
+Asher P. Nichols (c.
+1815 – May 30, 1880) was an American lawyer and politician.

 Life

-Nichols was born in Whiting.
+Nichols was born in Whiting, Vermont.
 His family moved to Rushville, New York, when he was still at a young age.
 He graduated from Springville Academy at the age of about 18.
 He then went to Canandaigua to be a clerk in the law office of Judge George W. Clinton, son of Governor DeWitt Clinton.
 In 1836, they both went to Buffalo, being among the first lawyers in that city.
 Nichols completed his legal studies, was admitted to the bar and became Clinton's partner.

-Though a staunch Democrat, he was not active in politics until 1867, when he accepted the nomination for State Senator and won the election by a large majority.
+Though a staunch Democrat, he was not active in politics until 1867, when he accepted the nomination for state senator and won the election by a large majority.
 He was a member of the New York State Senate (31st D.) in 1868 and 1869.